Packstack: Create a proof of concept cloud

 Step 0: Prerequisites

-Red Hat Enterprise Linux (RHEL) 7 is the minimum recommended version, or the equivalent version of one of the RHEL-based Linux distributions such as CentOS, Scientific Linux, and so on. x86_64 is currently the only supported architecture.
+CentOS Stream 8 is the minimum recommended version, or the equivalent version of one of the RHEL-based Linux distributions such as Red Hat Enterprise Linux, Scientific Linux, and so on.
+Packages are provided for x86_64, aarch64 and ppc64le architectures although most of the testing is done on x86_64.

 - See RDO repositories for details on required repositories.

 Name the host with a fully qualified domain name rather than a short-form name to avoid DNS issues with Packstack.

 Machine with at least 16GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

 If you plan on having external network access to the server and instances, this is a good moment to properly configure your network settings.
 A static IP address to your network card, and disabling NetworkManager are good ideas.